lgorissen/k4d/lab 06/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 06$
 ```

-Alternatively, the namespace can also be put in the Pod's manifest:
+Alternatively, the namespace can also be put in the Pods manifest:

 ```bash
 apiVersion: v1